trizen/trizen/TRIZEN.md

-      --noedit        : do not prompt to edit files --nobuild       : do not build packages (implies --noedit) --noinstall     : do not install packages after building --needed        : do not reinstall up-to-date packages --asdeps        : install packages as non-explicitly installed --asexplicit    : install packages as explicitly installed
+      --noedit        : do not prompt to edit files --nobuild       : do not build packages (implies --noedit) --noinstall     : do not install packages after building --nocheck       : do not check() packages or install check dependencies --needed        : do not reinstall up-to-date packages --asdeps        : install packages as non-explicitly installed --asexplicit    : install packages as explicitly installed